riquito/tuc/README.md

     tuc [FLAGS] [OPTIONS]

 FLAGS:
-    -p, --compress-delimiter      Collapse any sequence of delimiters -s, --only-delimited          Do not print lines not containing delimiters -V, --version                 Prints version information
+    -g, --greedy-delimiter        Split fields using a greedy delimiter -p, --compress-delimiter      Collapse any sequence of delimiters -s, --only-delimited          Do not print lines not containing delimiters -V, --version                 Prints version information